To launch your Whitelance marketplace, you’ll need to complete the following:

 The most powerful matching tool our software provides is handled via custom data lists that you create.
 You can choose whether your users can select a single item from a list, multiple items, input text, or upload a file.
 You can further choose whether these items are required to post a job or for freelancer activation and which pages they should appear on (freelancer profile, post-job page, registration page).
 More information on creating data types here.

 There are hundreds of features available for you to enable on your platform to configure user flows, marketplace design, user activation requirements and much more.
 In the ‘Settings’ page of your admin dash are links to guides for each item explaining its use.
 You can contact the team to cover these items over a call.
+Here’s a brief introduction to the available marketplace settings.

 Payments & Commission